 - 1. Not all senior courses are offered every year. - Although not required in the major, AUPED 216 is recommended for those Physical Education students who are seeking a BSc degree.
-AUPED 215 and AUPED 216 are recommended for other students who intend to complete a degree in Physical Therapy, Occupational Therapy, or an Advanced Certificate in Athletic Therapy.
+AUPED 215 and AUPED 216 are recommended for other students who intend to complete a degree in Physical Therapy, Occupational Therapy, or an Advanced Certificate in Athletic Therapy. - No more than 18 junior credits in Physical Activity courses and Physical Education courses combined may be counted towards the Physical Education - Kinesiology and Sports Studies major.

 - · AUPED 112 Structural Human Anatomy

-- ★3 AUPAC 100-199.

 - · AUPED 160 Sociocultural Aspects of Sport and Physical Activity

+- · ★3 AUPAC 100-199.